-If you have many laying hens, you will probably see an occasional bloody egg.
+You will probably see an occasional bloody egg if you have many laying hens.
 It’s essential to track your bloody eggs and try to figure out which hen is laying them.
 If one hen consistently lays bloody eggs, it usually spells health issues with your hen.
 It also helps you identify the probable causes and take measures to support your hen.

 Let’s dive into the most common reasons why hens lay bloody eggs.

 1. Young Hens Will Often Bleed When They Start Laying Eggs.

-The most common reason hens lay a bloody egg is when a young hen first starts laying eggs.
+The most common reason for a bloody chicken egg is when a young hen first starts laying eggs.
 Usually, her reproductive tract isn’t used to passing eggs, and she may break a blood vessel laying eggs.

-This may happen on the first few eggs, or it may occur early in her egg-laying after she has already laid non-bloody eggs.
+This may happen on the first few eggs or occur early in her egg-laying after she has already laid non-bloody eggs.
 A new hen’s eggs will vary by size, and larger eggs can cause her to bleed.

 As her vent stretches out, it will become very elastic, and she will stop bleeding.
 Most chickens won’t continue to bleed when they lay eggs because their bodies get used to passing the eggs without any broken blood vessels.

 Solutions for young hens laying bloody eggs:

-- Allow the hen to continue to lay, and if the bloody eggs go away after 3 or 4, everything is good!
+- Allow the hen to continue to lay; if the bloody eggs go away after 3 or 4, everything is good!

 - Apply vaseline to the vent area to make it easier for her to lay eggs

 - Warm-up her vent area, so her skin is more elastic

 Larger than ordinary eggs, rough-shelled eggs, and thin eggs can also cause bleeding in hens.
 Irregular calcium in a hen’s diet can cause rough eggs that tear at the insides of the reproductive tract, oviduct, and cloaca.